MarkusBiggus/SonnenBackup/README.md

 ### activity_state
 "standby" indicates the battery is neither charging nor discharging.
-The battery could be fully charged, fully discharged or at backup reserve limit.
+The battery could be fully charged, fully discharged or at backup reserve charge.
-Must be read in conjuction with *relative_charge* to determine the reason for "standby".
+Must be read in conjuction with *usable_charge* to determine the reason for "standby".

 ### Timestamps
 Sensors fully charged, fully discharged & backup reserve are calculated on current consumption/production.